The Complete History of Hats: How Headwear Shaped Fashion and Culture Through the Ages

 What is the main purpose of wearing a hat?

-The main purpose of wearing a hat is to protect the head from the sun, rain, or cold, while also serving as a fashion statement or cultural symbol.
+The main purpose of wearing a hat is to protect the head from the sun, rain, or cold.
+Hats are also worn as a fashion statement or cultural symbol.

 Who invented the first hat?